kubermatic/docs/content/kubermatic/main/installation/install-kkp-ee/_index.en.md

 Kubernetes cluster.

 {{% notice note %}}
-At the moment you need to be invited to get access to Kubermatic's EE Docker repository before you can try it out.
+At the moment, you need to be invited to get access to Kubermatic's EE Docker repository before you can try it out.
 Please [contact sales](mailto:sales@kubermatic.com) to receive your credentials.
 {{% /notice %}}